Bedtime for Bonzo: Production

-During production Reagan was nearly suffocated by the chimpanzee when it pulled on Reagan's necktie.
-After he broke free the tie had to be cut off Reagan's neck by a crewmember.
+During production, Reagan was nearly suffocated by the chimpanzee when it pulled on his necktie.
+After Reagan broke free, the tie had to be cut by a crewmember in order to remove it.

+The chimpanzee's name was either Peggy or Tamba; conflicting names are provided in media accounts.
+It had won a PATSY Award for its work in My Friend Irma Goes West (1950), understood 500 commands and earned $500 per week.
+Reagan was scheduled to present the 1951 PATSY Award with the chimpanzee, but it was killed in a fire on March 4, 1951.

 Reception

 A. H. Weiler of The New York Times called the film "a minor bit of fun yielding a respectable amount of laughs but nothing, actually, over which to wax ecstatic."
 Variety described it as "a lot of beguiling nonsense with enough broad situations to gloss over plot holes ...
 Cameras wisely linger on the chimp's sequences and his natural antics are good for plenty of laughter."
 Richard L. Coe of The Washington Post wrote, "If you can stomach all this, you'll find some giggles in this farce, which is okay when paying attention to the recently deceased chimp, but is perfectly terrible when trying to tell its story.
 Ronald Reagan, as the naive professor of things mental, must have felt like the world's sappiest straight man playing this silly role, and the others aren't much better off."

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 67%, based on 12 reviews, with an average rating of 5.83/10.